 The "Making LGBT History at CCBC" project seeks to document the history of LGBT life at Community College of Baltimore County (CCBC).
 In summer 2022, four student researchers conducted four oral history interviews with past faculty and student leaders of CCBC's LGBT student groups.
 These four interviews highlight the importance of LGBT student groups as places where students create community and find strength, pride, and purpose in LGBT identities.
+In 2024 we received a grant from a different funding source, and were able to train four more students to interview four more people.

-To learn more about getting involved in the future please contact Prof. Jill Burke and Dr. Christine Dubowy at our CCBC email addresses.
+To learn more about getting involved in the future please contact Shannon Raum or Dr. Christine Dubowy at their CCBC email addresses.

 Setting the Scene: An Oral History Interview with Mr. Andre Powell